 The mapping editor for this element will open up:

-- In the mapping editor, verify that Association to parent is set to XMLDocument_Customer (this should happen automatically).
+b.
+Association to parent is set to XMLDocument_Customer

 Select attributes for all five Attribute to value element mapping instances (or click Map attributes by name to accomplish this).
 You should have the following mapping: